iamjamlin/AuraMuse/support/en/index.md

   </div>
 </div>

-# Auralis App Support
+# AuraMuse App Support

-Thank you for using Auralis.
+Thank you for using AuraMuse.

-Auralis is an app centered around white noise, calming music, affirmations, and companion audio experiences.
+AuraMuse is an app centered around white noise, calming music, affirmations, and companion audio experiences.
 It provides features such as multi-track playback, sleep timers, focus timers, theme backgrounds, widgets, reminders, and custom imports.

 If you experience any issues while using the app, or if you have questions about subscriptions, features, audio playback, permissions, or account-related matters, you can contact us using the information below.